 When Do Common Relationship Issues Begin?

 Nobody is perfect, and no two people are the same on every level.
-Some flaws in a character, on the other hand, will be natural and acceptable.
+On the other hand, some flaws in a character will be natural and acceptable.
 However, if there are behaviors, such as a small lie here or there, it is critical to consider them on a larger scale as the relationship progresses.

 Signs of Relationship Issues

 Even the happiest of relationships have highs and lows.
-There is no avoiding them, and if not handled correctly, they can lead to chaos and destruction in your relationships.
+There is no avoiding them; if not handled correctly, they can lead to chaos and destruction in your relationships.